 A little after low tide the waves begin to rush over the rock platform on which the Dragon’s Head sits and creates the most beautiful waterfall around the Dragon’s Head.

 The best thing about the evening low tide is it fits in with sunset and you are provided with the soft golden hour lighting and water cascading over the rock platform creating an ocean waterfall.

 Beach Number 16 is relatively isolated and there are no shops or food places within walking distance so, grab the beach umbrella, a picnic and your camera and settle in for a perfect summer’s afternoon.

 Besides swimming, one of the best things to do at the Dragon’s Head is to explore the rock pools and the reefs that are hidden within!

-By Fiona at Travelling Thirties
+Contributed by Fiona at Travelling Thirties

 Nude Beach – Fitzroy Island

 Found in the heart of the Great Barrier Reef, Nudey Beach is a tropical haven.

 Located on Fitzroy Island, off the coast of Cairns, this beautiful destination has it all.
 The beach itself is made from coral skeletons, swept in from the Great Barrier Reef so it’s a good idea not to leave your shoes too far from the waterline, as it can be quite sharp on your feet.

 Surrounding this unique beach is a dense tree line making you feel like you are on a deserted island.